By: Patrick Ouellette – October 26, 2012 – (Featured on Health IT Security)

 The biggest complication is “How do people want to communicate?”
 If we say we just want to build an iPhone to iPhone application, there’s a little simplicity to that.
 In fact, we’ve seen companies come out and do that right now.
 For us, we said the key has to be “How are you choosing to communicate via mobile?”
 So whether you’re on an Android, iPhone or Blackberry, that’s one thing but there’s also have nurses and administrators who spend the majority of their time in front of a desktop.
 So we make it work for them on the Web as well, where you have an instant message conversation with someone’s iPad or iPhone.

 And people aren’t always on one device only.
-I could be on my iPad, iPhone and computer and so we made the system synchronize between all three.
-So if I send a message to someone from my iPhone and I go look on the computer, the message I see there will be there from account as well.
+I could be on my iPad, iPhone, and computer and so we made the system synchronize between all three.
+So if I send a message to someone from my iPhone and I go look on the computer, the message I see there will be there from an account as well.
 It’s very important to us and something that we’re going to pride ourselves on.

 It’s challenging – there’s nothing trivial about it by any stretch.
 The complications are different with each of them.
 The problem with Android is that you have multiple versions of the software that are highly prevalent so it doesn’t update anywhere near the pace they update iOS.
-You’ve got multiple versions of Blackberry software, devices and screen resolutions.
+You’ve got multiple versions of Blackberry software, devices, and screen resolutions.
 You’re talking about 1 iPhone and 45-50 Blackberrys in terms and have uniqueness.

 There are device-centric items as well as server-centric items.
 Very few Blackberrys are touch-screen so you have to deal with that.
-If a group has an Android, Blackberry and iPhone, whenever someone takes action with a message, it affects everyone in that group, it all has to come together and connect in the end.
+If a group has an Android, Blackberry, and iPhone, whenever someone takes action with a message, it affects everyone in that group, it all has to come together and connect in the end.

-We look at it like the devices should be irrelevant so we want to get to the point where you can message anyone, no matter what kind of phone they have and it’s a HIPAA compliant communication path, period.
+We look at it as the devices should be irrelevant so we want to get to the point where you can message anyone, no matter what kind of phone they have and it’s a HIPAA compliant communication path, period.